 Prices for Zircon stones average around $75 per carat for a 5 to 6-carat stone.

-Zircon stones with better colors and shapes can be bought wholesale anywhere between $125 to $150 per carat.
+Zircon stones with better colors and shapes can range anywhere between $125 to $150 per carat.

-Top-grade stones can fetch for as much as $200 per carat.
-Zircon stones that are over 10 carats can be priced from $150 to $175 per carat.
+Top-grade stones can fetch as much as $200 per carat.
+Zircon stones that are over 10 carats on the Moh scale range from $150 to $175 per carat.

-The ideal color for Zircon should be a saturated color that has a medium tone.
+The ideal color for Zircon should be saturated with a medium tone.

-It should not be a pale blue color or have a green or gray secondary color.
+It should not be a pale blue color (like blue topaz) or have a green or gray secondary color.
 Most Zircon stones have really good cuts, so clarity is rarely a critical issue.

-Majority of Zircon stones that you can buy in the market are oval-shaped.
-Some others that can be bought are cushions, rounds, radiants, and trilliants.
+The majority of Zircon stones that you can buy in the market are oval-shaped.
+Some others you can find are cushions, rounds, radiants, and trilliants.

 Zircon stones are also available in both small and large sizes.
-The price and value of Tanzanite, another December birthstone, changes depending on the weight.
+The price and value of Tanzanite change depending on the weight.

-Tanzanite that has a visible green component is valued less.
-Tanzanite stones that have a rich color can be priced at $425 per carat.
+Tanzanite that has a visible green component is less valuable.
+Tanzanite stones with a rich color cost about $425 per carat.